Bette Davis’ Reported Reaction to Joan Crawford’s Death Was Jaw-Dropping

 Bette Davis’ reaction to Joan Crawford’s death was jaw-dropping

 When the Mommy Dearest actor died in 1977, 15 years after working with Davis, the All About Eve actor still didn’t have any kind words to say about her former co-star.
-“You should never say bad things about the dead, only good.
-Joan Crawford is dead … Good!”
+Per the Los Angeles Times, she reportedly said: “You should never say bad things about the dead, only good.
+Joan Crawford is dead … good!”

 Until she died in 1989, Davis held on to her grudge against Crawford.